mikegleen/modes/doc/source/configuration.rst

    for all of the objects to be created.
 To specify different template files for different types of object, see the other template related statements below.

-   The ``--template`` command-line parameter overrides this statement.
+   You may not specify the ``--template`` command-line parameter if you specify this statement.
    If this statement or the ``--template`` command-line parameter is specified, do not specify other tempate-related statements.
 -  **template_title:**